-Need some quick tips or guidance?
+Looking for some handy tips and hacks for your home?
 Read more on the blog!

 Finding the right unoccupied home insurance for your property can be a long-winded and complicated process.
 The longer your home is unoccupied, the chance of theft increases, which is why home insurance for empty properties is important for keeping covered.
-We’ve taken the time to answer some of our customers’ most frequently asked questions so you have all the information you need when you go to get a quote.
+We’ve taken the time to answer some frequently asked questions so you have all the information you need.

 Unoccupied home insurance will protect your home if you leave it for a longer period of time than your standard policy covers you for.
 Depending on your insurer, your standard cover will usually insure your empty home for up to 30-60 days.
 However, this will vary depending on your insurer, so it’s really important to check your policy details.
 Unoccupied home insurance is also referred to as unoccupied property insurance, vacant home insurance and empty property insurance to name a few terms.